 In the unlikely event that your application is declined, unfortunately the initial consultation fee is not refundable

-The cost of the medical Cannabis appropriate for you varies depending on the exact product recommended (CBD:THC ratio, supply company and pharmacy).
-The cost can vary between approximately $200-$400 monthly.
+The cost of the medical Cannabis depends on the exact product recommended (CBD:THC ratio, supply company and pharmacy).
+The cost can vary between $95-$225 per script.
+Each script could last 3 to 10 weeks depending on your final effective dose.

 Note- Currently cannabis products are not on the PBS (Pharmaceutical Benefits Scheme).
 So, there is no government subsidy.
 So, all the costs of the cannabis products as supplied by the pharmacy are privately paid for.